After that, I picked up my pass from the Clockwork Alchemy booth and headed towards SJCC to take a few quick shots of the happenings outside the con.

 Back to Davenport Beach again.
 There's something so intriguing about remnants of the golden age of the Industrial revolution.

-The best part is when there's no moon at night.
 Another photo at Sutro Baths.
 There's always something new and exciting every time I come here.

 One of the rare moments when the planets align for an epic sunset moment.